hfagerlund/hfagerlund.github.io/README.md

 Currently serves as a [table of contents](https://hfagerlund.github.io/) listing of [my open-source projects on GitHub](https://github.com/hfagerlund/).

 ---
-## Important - Re: Jekyll version compatibility
+## Important - Re: GitHub Pages compatibility

 This branch of the project (ie. `use-with-jekyll-v3.2-and-above`) is compatible with **Jekyll v3.2+**.
 It does *not* work on GitHub Pages at the time of writing (December 2017), but was successfully tested (locally) using Jekyll v3.6.
 The directory structure on this branch is for the **gem-based theme** [jekyll-docskimmer-theme](https://github.com/hfagerlund/jekyll-docskimmer-theme), and is otherwise completely equivalent(*) to the [master branch of the project](https://github.com/hfagerlund/hfagerlund.github.io/).